MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Workaround**: None.

 ### Item-level recovery not supported
-**Issue**: If you're protecting virtual machines that contain deduped volumes, you can't perform Item level recovery (ILR) from those VHD/VHDX files.
+**Issue**: If you're protecting virtual machines that contain deduped volumes, you can't perform item level recovery (ILR) from those VHD/VHDX files.

 **Workaround**: Restore the .VHD/VHDX file that contains the deduped volume to a Windows Server that has the Data Deduplication role installed.
 Mount the .VHD file in disk management and copy out the desired files.